morfredus/ESP32-Diagnostic-Arduino-IDE/README.md

 Comprehensive **multilingual** diagnostic tool for ESP32 microcontrollers, accessible via web interface.
 Automatically tests all hardware components, analyzes memory, scans peripherals and generates detailed reports.

-**What's new in v4.0.7**: Each OLED shortcut now launches the intended animation instead of the previous one, the API reports the executed pattern identifier, and the UI encodes pattern requests to avoid stray translated labels on the buttons.
+**What's new in v4.0.16**: Restored the Wireless tab Bluetooth card by fixing the escaped quote bug, serving the refreshed JavaScript bundle, and preferring the NimBLE-Arduino stack whenever it's available.

 ## ✨ Features